By Julie Jaggernath

 Do you ever wonder how people without credit card debt do it?
 How do they use credit cards but not end up in debt?

-Most people, once they start using a credit card, find it hard to imagine their life without at least one credit again.
-Credit cards are convenient, they let you accumulate reward points for trips or merchandise, they even help you avoid service charges in your bank account because you don't debit or withdraw cash as often.
+Once they start using a credit card, most people find it hard to imagine their life without one again.
+Credit cards are convenient, let you accumulate reward points for trips or merchandise, and even help you avoid service charges in your bank account because you don't debit or withdraw cash as often.